asunciongian76-cmyk/CCM101-vasuncion/Laboratory-01-Welcome-to-the-Cloud/README.md

+Cloud Computing Portfolio

+My name is Vincent Gian B. Asuncion, and I am a Bachelor of Science in Information Technology student at the University of Eastern Pangasinan.
+As part of my Cloud Computing course, I am learning how to use Linux environments through KillerCoda and manage my laboratory activities using GitHub.
+I am interested in developing my technical skills and gaining practical experience with cloud computing technologies.

 Mission Overview

 The mission/activity was completed using Killercoda, an online platform that provides a virtual Linux environment for hands-on practice.
 The main goal of the mission was to become familiar with the Linux command line and learn how to navigate and manage files and directories using basic Linux commands.